romaninsh/terms/frontend/content/blog/data/disjoint-subtypes-in-php.md

 ### 2. Using Objects

-Our goal with using Data Abstraction framework is to make sure the rest of your application can now work with "SubTypes" without any extra though.
+Our goal with using Data Abstraction framework is to make sure the rest of your application can now work with "SubTypes" without any extra thought.

 Lets look at some use-cases and I'll provide reference code.